Free South Dakota Arrests, Criminal Records & Probation Search

 Source: State of Dakota, Office of the Attorney General – Division of Criminal Investigation35

 South Dakota’s Sunshine Law (SDCL § Chapter 1-27) and the Freedom for Information Act (FOIA) allows it to be an open records state which facilitates criminal and arrest records to be made available for public consumption.
-There are however several laws that ensure privacy rights are upheld resulting in the restriction of access to certain South Dakota criminal records.
+There are however several laws that ensure privacy rights are upheld resulting in the restriction of access to certain criminal records.

 These statutes applied include the Fair Credit Reporting Act’s (FCRA) Summary of Rights and the Employment Opportunity Commission’s (EEOC) Employee Rights.

 FCRA—The FCRA mandates that consumer reporting agencies do not report an individual’s criminal history within the last 7 years.
-These laws vary from state to state in terms of the look back periods.
+These laws vary from state to state in terms of the look-back periods.
 It should be stated that no time limit exists on the reporting of criminal histories when the job being applied for pays more than $75,000 annually in South Dakota.21

 EEOC—Criminal convictions will still show in a background check with the exception of sealed criminal records.
 If an employer rejects an applicant due to a criminal conviction that happened years before the application, they may find themselves violating EEOC laws.